-Santa Hat Tea Cozy
+2. Santa Hat Tea Cozy

 Here’s another pattern that uses up that valuable scrap yarn that’s just hanging out in your craft space.
 The designer suggests using these cute little dolls for everything from catnip toys to decorations and holiday gifts.
-She also suggests knitting these up for charity since they use scrap yarn and don’t cost too much money to make.

-Santa Fingerless Mitts
+4. Santa Fingerless Mitts

-Santa’s tired of taking off his gloves every time he needs to pick up a cookie, so he’s going fingerless this year.
+Santa’s tired of taking off his gloves every time he needs to pick up a Christmas cookie, so he’s going fingerless this year.
 These gloves come in a range of sizes to fit anyone from kids to adults.
 It’s a great way to show your love for Santa without donning the entire Santa suit, don’t you think?

-Tiny Santa and Christmas Fairy
+5. Tiny Santa and Christmas Fairy